North Auckland Line: Long distance passenger services

 In the early days of the line, services were very localised and catered to local rather than national needs.
 When the line was completed, a through passenger express was established between Auckland and Opua.
 This was known as the Northland Express, and by the 1950s, it ran thrice weekly and took five hours and twenty minutes to run from Auckland to Whangārei.
 However, due to the twisting nature of the line, passenger services were slow and they struggled to compete with private cars.

 In November 1956, the Northland Express carriage train was replaced by a railcar service utilising 88 seater (also known as Fiat) railcars.
 These popular services barely lasted longer than a decade, being withdrawn in July 1967 as the railcars proved mechanically unreliable.
 The Auckland Harbour Bridge had opened in 1959 and drastically cut road transport times north, and in the face of heightened competition, the railway could not compete.
 No dedicated passenger service replaced the railcars.
-Passenger carriages were now attached to some freight trains to create mixed services that ran between Whangārei and Auckland and from Whangārei to Ōkaihau and Ōpua; as they adhered to the freight schedules, the mixed trains ran much slower than the previous dedicated passenger services.
+Passenger carriages were now attached to some freight trains to create mixed services that ran between Whangārei and Auckland and from Whangārei to Ōkaihau and Opua; as they adhered to the freight schedules, the mixed trains ran much slower than the previous dedicated passenger services.
 This slow pace made them unpopular and the last mixed trains ran in 1976.
 Since this time, no passenger trains have run beyond the northern extremity of Auckland's suburban network with the exception of excursion trains a few times per year and a brief commuter train trial in 2008–09 as far as Helensville.

 Auckland commuter services

 Commuter services between central Auckland and its western suburbs have been a mainstay of the North Auckland Line from its construction.
-Services between central Auckland and Swanson run on the Western Line; Waitakere, to the northwest of Swanson, was the terminus until July 2015, when diesel trains were replaced with electric and the Waitakere-Swanson section of track was not electrified.
+Services between central Auckland and Swanson run on the Western Line; Waitakere, to the northwest of Swanson, was the terminus until July 2015, when diesel trains were replaced with electric and the Waitakere–Swanson section of track was not electrified.
 A bus shuttle service now runs between Swanson and Waitakere.
 Beyond Waitakere, services between Auckland and Helensville resumed in July 2008 on a trial basis, with a minimum of forty passengers daily required for the train to be permanently reinstated, but these services ceased on Christmas Eve 2009 due to that level of patronage not being met.
 If the Marsden Point Branch from Oakleigh is constructed, commuter services may also operate between Ruakaka and Whangārei.
 These would utilise the North Auckland Line between Whangārei and Oakleigh before running down the branch to Ruakaka.